andrewhw/cis6060-A2/README.md

 For this assignment, we wish to do three things:

-1)	we want to extend out machine-learning pipeline possibilities with another data set
+1)	we want to extend our machine-learning pipeline possibilities with another data set
 2)	we want to extend a "support vector machine" machine-learning pipeline to also attempt the use of "logistic regression"